 - Its butterscotch color mostly comes from tiny dust grains suspended in it.
 Without this dust, Mars' sky would look black.

 - The only time optical scattering of sunlight colors the sky is at sunset, when sunlight passes through enough air to produce blue sunsets.

 - Although thin, Mars' atmosphere supports active weather, including global dust storms, and shows seasonal changes.

 - At high latitudes, water-ice clouds can be seen.

 But now the problem: There is evidence that Mars once had a much more substantial atmosphere.
 Where has it gone?

-- Features that look like ancient deltas certainly argue for both rivers and oceans.
+- Features that look like ancient deltas certainly argue for both rivers and larger pooled bodies of water.

 So, the water in Mars' atmosphere, at least, seems mostly to have frozen.